 Fetch a Remote Branch

-We now need a copy of the dev branch so we can continue our work on our project.
-We can retrieve this branch using the git checkout command:
+We have just realized we also need a copy of the “dev” branch.
+This is not a problem because we can fetch remote branches after initially cloning our repository.
+We can retrieve the “dev” branch using the git checkout command:

 git checkout --track origin/dev

 This command will retrieve the dev branch on our “origin”.
 The “origin” refers to the remote repository with which our repository is associated.